 The depth of the stair treads should be planned in advance to coincide with the size of the pavers you plan to use.

-For the finish to this set of stairs, wood risers with built in
+The finishing touch we used for this set of stairs was wood risers with built in

 stones, covering the Silca grating tiles.